tobischmd/MADE-SS24-es99yrak/project/analysis-report.md

 ### Results

-The output of executing the pipeline and the plotting script on July the 2nd produced the following plot:
+The output of executing the pipeline and the plotting script on July the 2nd produced the plot that can be seen in figure 1:

 ![plots](./project/PlotJuly2.png)